kb1278/ecommerce-revenue-forecasting/README.md

 - Six-month rolling average
 - Three-month rolling standard deviation

+All rolling statistics were calculated using historical revenue values to avoid using future information when generating features.

-These features allowed the model to capture recent revenue trends and patterns.
+These features allowed the model to capture recent revenue trends and historical patterns.

 ---

 # Model Evaluation

-Models were evaluated using a six-month holdout test set.
+Models were evaluated using a chronological six-month holdout test set covering:

-Metrics:
+**March 2018 to August 2018**

+The final six months were held out from model training and used only for evaluating forecasting performance.

+## Metrics

 ### Mean Absolute Error (MAE)

-Measures the average difference between actual and predicted revenue.
+Measures the average absolute difference between actual and predicted revenue.

 ### Root Mean Squared Error (RMSE)